rsksmart/devportal-1.0/content/rsk-devportal/rif/wallet/dev-reference/index.md

 description: 'RIF Wallet is an open source smart contract wallet which enables businesses to create and deploy fully customizable on-chain wallets'
 tags: rif-wallet, rif, rootstock, wallet, smart contracts
 layout: rsk
+render_features: 'collapsible'
 ---

-The developer reference documentation is intended for developers looking to build and deploy a fully programmable DeFi on Bitcoin wallet.
+The developer reference documentation is intended for developers looking to build and deploy a fully programmable wallet compatible with Bitcoin and Rootstock networks.

 In this section, we will cover: